What does a Recovery Coach do?

 In private practice, Recovery Coaches bill like a life coach and do not accept insurance.
 Hourly rates can run $100 and up, depending on where you are located and can even be more in major cities.
 Of course, you can always work pro bono or slide scale down to meet the demand of the area you are working in.

-There is NO Prerequisite to become a Recovery Coach, no need for a degree or any other training, as our certified coaching programs include everything you need to get your Certification as a Recovery Coach.
+There is NO prerequisite to becoming a Recovery Coach, no need for a degree or any other training, as our certified coaching programs include everything you need to get your Certification as a Recovery Coach.
 A Professional Recovery Coach is NOT a counselor, a sponsor, or an advocate.
-A Professional Coach will charge for services and can work via phone, Skype or in person with your clients.
+A Professional Coach will charge for services and can work via phone, Skype or in-person with your clients.
 Our coaching certification programs include the coach training course online, virtual classroom, live in person or self-study platforms.
 Our certified coach training is all self-contained information you need you to get started in your career.

 Our coaching training courses include essential life coaching skills, use of Motivational Interviewing and ICF Core Competencies as it relates to Recovery Coaching.
 Our Nationally Certified Recovery Coach Certification and Certified Coach Training Program follows the International Coach Federation (ICF) Guidelines and we adhere to the 11 Core Competencies of Coaching.
 We are accredited by the ACTO, and Florida Certification Board.